UMass-Rescue/Flask-ML/README.md

 Under the directory `tool-suite`, create a directory for your project.
 For example, this could be `tool-suite/deep-fake-classification`.

-### Start Hacking!
+### Step 3: Start Hacking!

-See the development section for more help on project setup.
+See the [development](#development) section for more help on project setup.

+### Step 4: Submit a PR back to this repository

+When you're done, submit a PR back to this repository, so we can have everyone's tools ready to go!

 ## Development